richardmedyanto/richardmedyanto.github.io/content/post/heliostat/index.md

 Solar power is a source of renewable energy that is usually converted into electricity using photovoltaics (solar panels).
 The low efficiency of solar panel calls for the development of other alternatives, such as heliostats.

-Heliostat is a device that reflects sunlight to a boiler in concentrated solar power systems to generate electricity.
+Heliostat is a device that reflects sunlight to a boiler in concentrated solar power (CSP) systems to generate electricity.
 However, the high investment cost is the highest barrier for its development.

 This research focuses on the development of a heliostat that keeps the reflection of the sunlight on a target throughout the day.